 Where can I find computer applications lessons that are perfect for my students?

-How can I easily add new lessons and ideas into my existing computer lessons?
+How can I easily add new lessons and ideas to my existing computer lessons?

 If you’re like many others, when you took a computer applications class it may have been very focused on keyboarding.
 But times have changed, and many of your students are already pretty adept at typing.
 So how can you make sure your computer applications plans don’t bore your students into oblivion?